 Standard Chartered Credit Card Interest Rate

-Take note that you will not be charged an interest rate on your purchases if you pay your monthly bill on time.
-You can avoid the 1.99% monthly interest (if you are using Priority Banking Visa Infinite Credit Cards) or 3.5%.
+Take note that there is no interest rate charged on your purchases if you pay your monthly bill on time.
+You can avoid the 1.99% monthly interest (using Priority Banking Visa Infinite Credit Cards) or 3.5%.

-The Interest Rate is calculated on the daily average balance and compounded on a monthly basis.
-This means that the penalty will increase every month until you settle the whole amount.
+The Interest Rate calculation is on the average daily balance and compounded on a monthly basis.
+This means the penalty will increase monthly until you settle the whole amount.

 Standard Chartered Credit Card Minimum Payment Due

-You can avoid the late payment charge worth Php 600 or 7.5% of the minimum amount due if you will pay at least the minimum payment due which is 1% of the principal amount due and all the other fees and interests on cash advance or EZpay.
+You can avoid the late payment charge worth Php 600 or 7.5% of the minimum amount due if you pay at least the minimum payment due, which is 1% of the principal amount due and all the other fees and interests on cash advance or EZpay.

 Standard Chartered Credit Card International Transaction Fee

-Whenever you use the Standard Chartered Credit Card, you will be charged with an International Transaction Fee.
+Whenever you use the Standard Chartered Credit Card, it charges you an International Transaction Fee.
 This is 2.5% of the converted amount of transactions.

-The foreign currency will be converted to pesos before the Visa/MasterCard service assessment fees will be added to it.
+The foreign currency converts to pesos before adding the Visa/MasterCard service assessment fees.

-Having a credit card may be a good tool to purchase expensive items, however, it is too risky for your finances.
-You need to be highly disciplined to take care of your credit score and not fall into spiraling debt.
-It is best to choose a credit card which gives you rewards as you purchase items you would usually buy.
+Having a credit card is a good tool for purchasing expensive items.
+However, it is too risky for your finances.
+You must be highly disciplined to handle your credit score and not fall into spiraling debt.
+Choosing a credit card that rewards you as you purchase items you usually buy is best.

 If you feel you are better off with a personal loan to purchase something you need, you can get a quick cash loan from Cash Mart.
 Visit CashMart.ph for more details.